morethancodenl/mtc-polaroid/README.md

 4. Set up the necessary inventory items.
 5. Use the Polaroid Camera with the ```polaroid_paper``` item in you're inventory.

+If you want to use qb-input/Don't have ox_lib installed:
+1. Head over to fxmanifest.lua
+2. Remove the following line: `'@ox_lib/init.lua'`
+3. Change shared.lua to use Input `qb`

 ## 📦 Items
 You can find the images for the items mentioned below in the ```images``` directory.